Central Limit Theorem for Linear Eigenvalue Statistics for Submatrices of Wigner Random Matrices: Proof of Theorem 2.1

 \subsection{Stein-Tikhomirov Method}

-We follow the approach used by A. Lytova and L. Pastur in \cite{cite_key3} for the full Wigner matrix case.
-Essentially, it is a modification of the Stein-Tikhomirov method.
-This approach was also used to prove the CLT for linear eigenvalue statistics of band random matrices in \cite{LS}, which is connected to our work through the Chu-Vandermonde identity.
-See section \ref{subsec:bilin}.
+We follow the approach used by A. Lytova and L. Pastur in \cite{cite_key3} for the full Wigner matrix case, see also \cite{lp}, \cite{shch1}, \cite{shch2}.
+Essentially, it is a modification of the Stein-Tikhomirov method (see e.g. \cite{Cek}).
+This approach was also used to prove the CLT for linear eigenvalue statistics of band random matrices in \cite{LS}, which is connected to our work through the Chu-Vandermonde identity (see Subsection \ref{subsec:bilin}).
 While several steps of our proof are similar to the ones in \cite{cite_key3}, the fact that we are dealing with submatrices introduces new technical difficulties.

-We will prove Theorem \ref{thm-GaussCLT} in the present section and extend to non-Gaussian Wigner matrices later.
+We will prove Theorem \ref{thm-GaussCLT} in the present section and extend the technique to non-Gaussian Wigner matrices later.
 The following inequalities will be used often.
-A consequence of the Poincar\'{e} inequality is that, for differentiable test functions $\varphi$,
+As a consequence of the Poincar\'{e} inequality, one can bound from above the variance of $\Tr \varphi(M)$ for a differentiable test functions $\varphi$ as